Karol Hutten-Czapski: Early life and career

-President of Minsk
+Mayor of Minsk

-First Mandate (1890-1893):
+First mandate (1890-1893)

 In 1890 he was elected President of Minsk for his first term.
 He finalized the construction of the Municipal Theatre(today the Janka Kupala National Theatre).
 In his first year the telephone was brought to Minsk, and a public telephone system was installed.
 In 1892, a tram pulled by horses was introduced.
 He built shelters for the homeless.
 He implemented a system for urban growth control and building approvals.
 He created a Health Committee, and in 1893 had a bridge built over the Svislach river.
 He created a series of ditches and walls to ease flooding, a usual problem in Minsk.

-Second Mandate (1893-1897):
+Second mandate (1893-1897)

 During his second mandate, he renounced his state salary and continued his reforms.
 He created various schools, approved a new plan for the city (which began a period of rapid expansion), built a maternity ward, and created a credit institution for mortgages.
 He established insurance for agriculture, and the creation of a municipal slaughterhouse.
 He improved the sewer systems.
 He created a modern urban water supply system.
 In commemoration of the installation of the water supply, a fountain featuring a boy with a sawn was created.
 He established pawn shops, so that the poor were able to raise credit.
 He established a sports society and created a bicycle track around the main park.
 In 1894 the first power generator was installed.